 Stord is also one of Sunnhordland’s towns, and a regional center.
 Leirvik is a junction for communication in and out of Sunnhordland.

 Sveio is strategically located.
 The main road E39 passes throughout the entire municipality, and the shipping route crosses Sletta and passes through the Bømlafjord.

 Sveio's scenery ranges from the open sea to naked rocks by the water, as well as heather moors and small mountains and fertile farming and forestry land.
 Although the mountain peaks are not of the highest, they offer expansive views of the sea, the fjords and land.

 The municipality of Tysnes

-Tysnes consists of a group of islands with an overall surface area of 255 square kilometres.
+Tysnes consists of a group of islands with an overall surface area of 255 square kilometers.
 The scenery ranges from seaside rocks and heather moors to the west and the sea beyond, to steep mountain sides, distinctive forests and fertile vegetation towards the east and the outer Hardangerfjord.

 There are skerries, and a beautiful mountain area with mountain peaks in excess of 750 meters.
 Våge is the municipality's shopping center, whilst the administrative center is situated in Uggdal.